knovuslab/Open-Assistant/docs/docs/faq.md

 </summary>

-We want to ensure that the Open Assistant dataset is as accessible as possible.
+We want to ensure that the ራስ | rasGPT dataset is as accessible as possible.
 As such, it's necessary to avoid any harmful or offensive content that could be grounds for removal on sites such as Hugging Face.
 Likewise, we want the model to be trained to reject as few questions as possible, so it's important to not